Friday, April 11, 2008

 Keet has completed her service hours for this year (We always like this last service hours done in her Easter break).
 She volunteered in the Assisted Living Home.
 She helped elderly by talking to them, doing crafts, games etc.

 Hugbun is hopeful that this year, he would be able to plant some nice tomatoes and herbs in the garden.
-We weren't able to have nice tomatoes for a couple of summers now, the darn squirrels had made Hugbun's garden their salad bar ;-)...
+We weren't able to have nice tomatoes for a couple of summers now, the darn squirrels had made Hugbun's garden their salad bar.

 Hugbun's tomato patch some years ago before the squirrels problem

 Well, what do you know, after 17 years of being a green card holder, last month I became a U.S. Citizen!!!
-The "catalyst" were: My Philippine passport was expiring, Immigration would raised the application fee substantially, we won't be vacationing to the Philippines for a couple of years (to save money for Keet's college pohon) and if I'm not a U.S. citizen, I can't enjoy some of the benefit of my hugbun's earnings (U.S. law).
+The "catalyst" were: My Philippine passport was expiring, Immigration would raised the application fee substantially, we won't be vacationing to the Philippines for a couple of years (to save money for Keet's college pohon) and if I'm not a U.S. citizen, I can't enjoy some of the benefits of my hugbun's earnings (U.S. law).

 The process of the Citizenship wasn't that long.
 I applied before the end of July last year ('07), by mid August, I had an appointment with the USCIS (application center) for fingerprints for the FBI.
 I could have taken the written exam in the same facility, but there was no available examiner that day.
 Last month was my interview.
 The appointed time was at 9:00 (different facility this time), by 9:30 I was called for the interview.
 I was glad that I wasn't able to do the written exam before hand.
-The interviewer asked me if I've already taken the written exam, so I told her no. She just asked me 6 questions orally (written exam would be ten questions), which I aced by the way ;-)... and the interview... her, just reading from my filled application.
+The interviewer asked me if I've already taken the written exam, so I told her no. She just asked me 6 questions orally (written exam would be ten questions), which I aced by the way ;-).
+The interview was just her, reading from my filled application.
 She also asked what I understand about my allegiance to the U.S..... fifteen minutes later, I was done.
-The interviewer asked me if I'm going to take the oath taking ceremony later at 3:00, and gave me a piece of paper to be filled up before the ceremony.
-We waited until 3:00, that was a very looong wait, it reminds me of waiting flights in the airport.
+The interviewer asked me if I'm going to take the oath taking ceremony later at 3:00, and gave me a piece of paper to be filled out before the ceremony.
+We waited until 3:00, that was a very looong wait.
+It reminds me of waiting flights in the airport.
 I was hoping to have the oath around 12 (but that day, they only have one ceremony, the 3:00 o'clock).
 I was only wearing a light blouse and the temperature that day was cold and windy, so instead of going around Baltimore to while away the time, we just went to a restaurant for our lunch and came back and waited.
 Meanwhile hugbun was so pleased in reminding me what would happen if I don't listen to him when I complained that it was so boring (he reminded me to bring a book to read, but didn't listen).
 I was also amazed that there were many applicants with lawyers accompanying them, maybe their cases weren't as straight forward as most.
 At 3:00 o'clock, we were herded to the top floor for the ceremony.
 There were 140 being naturalized.
-There was this Korean woman who doesn't speak and understand English at all (an agent would asked you for the paper that you filled, changes between the time after the interview and the ceremony), I was afraid that they won't give her her certificate as she really had a hard time understanding the agents.
+There was this Korean woman who doesn't speak and understand English at all (an agent would asked you for the paper that you filled, if there are changes between the time after your interview and the ceremony).
+I was afraid that they won't give her her certificate as she really had a hard time understanding the agents.
 One amusing part of the ceremony was when an agent asked a man if he committed a crime between the time after the interview and the oath taking, the man said YES.
 Immediately he realized his mistake and vehemently said NO, NO. The agent was amused and we laughed WITH the man.
 We recite our Oath of Allegiance...then the agents called us one by one to have our Certificate (reminded me of a graduation ceremony ;-)) and a small U.S. flag.
 The Korean woman was all smile when she got her Certificate.
 I was so disappointed that we didn't bring our camera though...

 ----------------------------------------------------------------